A movie gains interest when we know it is based on true events. And when there is also a book behind it, that book becomes essential.

 Jon Krakauer, 1996

 Argo.
-The 2012 movie compared to the 1999 book, The Master of Disguise: My Secret Life in the CIA
+Poster of the 2012 movie and cover of the 1999 book, The Master of Disguise: My Secret Life in the CIA

 VS3